Lakshay-G/MemoryMeetsComputation/README.md

    - `"output"`: contains paths to all the output files; `wordcloud`, `wordcounts`, `sentiment histogram`, `confusion matrices` in the `output` folder.

-3. All of the preprocessing pipeline is
+4. Code for the entire preprocessing pipeline is `src/preprocess.py` script. <<NEED TO ADD PREPROCESSING STEPS>>